The War For Talent

 Work as we know it has a bad reputation for many.
 Just go to Glassdoor and read the employee reviews.
 Whilst there may be many different reasons for this poor reputation, at a fundamental level, people are disengaged at work because of the conditions of work.
 They impede the natural human values that work should fulfil.
 We call these values the "Natural Law of People".

-If the conditions at work call forth the four elements of Participation, Contribution, Appreciation and Making a difference, extraordinary results are produced.
+If the conditions at work call forth the four elements of Participation, Contribution,Making a difference and Appreciation, extraordinary results are produced.

 Pay is part of the process, yet genuine appreciation has more power.
-Appreciation and "fair" remuneration almost guarantee participation, contribution, retention and importantly, attraction.
+Appreciation and "fair" remuneration almost guarantee participation, contribution, retention and, importantly, attraction.

 BUT, if the organisation's purpose no longer matches the purpose of the contributor’s desire to make a difference, "watch out"!
 When the influence of a shared purpose is absent, that absence rapidly diminishes the desire to contribute or stay.